subpop/command-line-assistant/CONTRIBUTING.md

 ### Forking a repository

-Forking is necessary if you want to contribute with ShellAI, but if you are unsure on how this work (Or what a fork is), head out to this quickstart guide from GitHub.
+Forking is necessary if you want to contribute with Command Line Assistant, but if you are unsure on how this work (Or what a fork is), head out to this quickstart guide from GitHub.
 [GitHub Quickstart - Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo)